 Paget disease: Treatment of patients with moderate to severe Paget disease of bone.

-Treatment of osteogenesis imperfecta; treatment of symptomatic bone metastases of thyroid cancer; prevention of bone loss associated with androgen deprivation treatment in prostate cancer
+Bone loss associated with androgen deprivation treatment in prostate cancer (prevention)

 Note: Single doses should not exceed 90 mg.

 Breast cancer, osteolytic bone metastases: IV: 90 mg over at least 2 hours once every 3 or 4 weeks (ASCO/CCO [Van Poznak 2017]).